MJAlexander/censoc/README.md

 # Usage

+Todo.
 Goal is to have some mortality functions here as part of R package.

 # Authors